Home of Australia’s Finest Chopping Boards

 Keeping The Sanitary Aspect In Mind:

 There has been much discussion about whether wood or synthetic cutting boards are more sanitary.
-Wooden boards provide natural protection since bacteria dislike the wooden surface and die if bacteria remain after cleaning.
+Some wooden boards provide natural protection since bacteria dislike the wooden surface and die if bacteria remain after cleaning.
 On the other hand, plastic boards have a non-porous surface that prevents juices from penetrating.

 Plastic boards can also be sanitised in the dishwasher, where cleaning will likely eliminate all bacteria.
 However, wood cutting boards should not be soaked in water or put in the dishwasher.
 Cleaning a wooden cutting board properly involves washing it in hot soapy water right after use.